Curriculum and Academic Programme

 The AP Coordinator will notify students when to register for AP exams.
 The cost is per exam and includes the actual cost of the exam and the costs to the school, as it must hire supervisors to invigilate the exams and pay for the shipping, handling and postage of the exams.

 Though ISZL offers over twenty AP courses, students may decide to take AP exams in courses we do not offer – for example, Italian or Statistics.
-They will need to notify ISZL’s AP Coordinator several months in advance, so that the exam can be organised.
+Students will not have these courses indicated on their school transcript but can use the results of these exams as part of their university applications.

 Since not all students take AP exams, these exam fees are not included in general school fees.
 Once a student has registered for the exams, their parents will receive an invoice from the Business Office.
 If a registered student then decides not to take the exam, only a partial refund will be awarded as the testing agency still charges our school for unused exams we return.

 ISZL aims to develop a culture of service amongst all members of its community.
-To this end, all students undertake at least one service project in each of their grade levels.
-The service projects bring together all elements of the Personal Development Programme: Community Education, Service, Action and Leadership, Personal, Social and Health Education and the Personal Development Week.
-In Grades 11 and 12, these areas are an integral part of the holistic curriculum, encouraging students to make connections between themselves and their own experiences, as well as their subject areas and the attributes of the International Baccalaureate (IB) Learner Profile.
+To this end, all students undertake at least one service project in each and every school year.
+The service projects help bring together all elements of the Personal Development Programme: Community Education, Service, Action and Leadership, Personal, Social and Health Education and the Personal Development Week.

 In the planning process for any service project, the following areas should be identified, discussed with a project supervisor and/or Experiential Learning Coordinator as well as recorded appropriately on the school’s curriculum platform, Managebac, or in a separate document that can be uploaded.
 These areas must also be clearly linked to a particular global issue: